 'There'll be no reckoning with the dead.'"

-As far as it is known, Brook and his crew were not found guilty of any crime and didn’t suffer any punishment.
-On Block Island, there is a marker on the spot where the ship is thought to have run aground.
+As far as it is known, Brook and his crew were not found guilty of any crime and didn't suffer any punishment.
+However, Block Island has a marker on the spot where the ship is thought to have run aground.
 It reads - Palatine Graves – 1738.

 Written by Ellen Lloyd – AncientPages.com

 Updated on September 15, 2022

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com